oddlyzen/taggregator/README.md

 # Taggregator

-Adds tagging with context and aggregation of tags for MongoMapper.
-Adds weight and distribution convenience methods to models in which it is included.
-Uses MongoDB's increment/decrement ($inc/$dec) to keep real-time counts of individual tags in context with optional type.
-Based on 'Mongoid Taggable With Context' (https://github.com/aq1018/mongoid_taggable_with_context).
+Adds tagging in context (and aggregation of those tags) to your MongoMapper models.
+Tag weight and distribution methods make it easy to find real-time taxonomical hotspots in datastore. **Taggregator** Uses MongoDB's increment/decrement (`$inc`/`$dec`) to keep real-time counts of individual tags in context with optional type.
+Based on [Mongoid Taggable With Context](https://github.com/aq1018/mongoid_taggable_with_context "The Progenitor.").

-## Usage
+## Basic Usage

-**Taggregator** is very easy to use.
+**Taggregator** is easy to use.
 Just include the MongoMapper plugin in your model the normal way and call `taggable`, like so:

     class Article
       include MongoMapper::Document